TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-integral-utility-meter.md

 You can also use *left* and *right* methods which just use one of the sample values, either the left or right respectively.
 So, which integration method should I use?

 I found the documentation unhelpful.
-It explains that the default is "most accurate", "if the source updates often", as it better fits the curve. *Left* "underestimates the intrinsic source" but is "extremely accurate" for "rectangular functions which are very stable for long periods of time and change rapidly". *Right* "overestimates the intrinsic source" and is "only appropriate to be used with rectangular functions".
+It explains that the default is "most accurate", "if the source updates often", as it better fits the curve.
+The *left* method "underestimates the intrinsic source" but is "extremely accurate" for "rectangular functions which are very stable for long periods of time and change rapidly".
+The *right* method "overestimates the intrinsic source" and is "only appropriate to be used with rectangular functions".

 Which would you choose?

 It didn't make any sense to me.
+What makes a function rectangular?
 How can using the *left* sample always underestimate, and *right* always over estimate?
 Doesn't it depend on the slope of the graph?
-What makes a function rectangular?

 If I wasn't cursed with an enquiring mind I would have gone with the default.
 The example for converting power readings in Watts to kWh uses the default.
 If it's the default it should cover the most common cases, and it says it's more accurate, and my power values jump around all over the place, updating often.
 Right?